jimeh/git-aware-prompt/README.md

 - The [prompt now distributed with git](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh) offers a `GIT_PS1_SHOWUPSTREAM` option.

+- [Oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) also has its own [git-prompt](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/gitfast/git-prompt.sh).
+(It has 500 lines compared to our 200.)

 - Inspiration for this fork came from [git-branch-status](https://gist.github.com/jehiah/1288596) by jehiah